 I had to stand in another queue for thirty minutes before they let us on to the small transfer bus that took us across the tarmac to the plane.

 I could not help thinking to myself that half an hour would have been more than enough time for a refreshing wash and change of clothes.

 We walked out onto the tarmac and boarded the bus.
-Standing in my flip-flops in the isle of the transfer bus, the vehicle jerked backwards as it moved off causing a man directly in front of me to jump onto my foot.
-He was wearing leather dress-shoes with hard, heavy heels.
-He did not simply step back onto me, mind you, he staggered for a second or two and then jumped backwards, heavily onto my foot.
+I was standing in my flip-flops in the isle of the transfer bus when the vehicle jerked backwards as it moved off, causing a man directly in front of me to jump onto my foot.
+He was wearing leather dress-shoes with hard rubber heels.
+He was surprised by the sudden movement and did not simply step back onto me, mind you, he staggered for a second or two and then jumped backwards, heavily onto my foot.

 Fortunately, his sharp-edged heel landed in the centre of the wide leather strap of my new, expensive flip-flops.
 If it had landed with such force on my bare foot it would have surely broken skin and if onto my toes, I would probably have had to complete the rest of my journey with a broken toe or two.

 Proceedings up to that point had not resulted in a pleasant start to my journey.
 However, the flight itself was not too bad.
 I had a man seated next to me who found the movie he was watching very funny and laughed loudly and regularly for about an hour and a half, but apart from that, the trip was relatively painless.
 A few movies, some sleep, a few meals and twenty-two hours later we arrived at Sydney.
 I had even managed to squeeze in a quick shower and change of clothes at Dubai airport in between connecting flights.

 We landed at Sydney right on time at 10:05pm.
 I was grateful that we had arrived punctually, but was still a little nervous as I did not have much time to get to Central Railway Station in order to catch the 11:18pm train to Blacktown, where my mother lives and where I was staying the night.